-At the begining of this year, when curator Mark Andersson saw my piece Shower Head, I had the pleasure to be asked to exhibit it at Nora Art's yearly group exhibition.
+At the begining of this year, curator Mark Andersson asked me to exhibit my piece Shower Head, at Nora Art's yearly group exhibition.
 The exhibition, called Svensk Konst Nu!
 (Swedish Art Now!), claims contemporary Swedish art is not only made and shown in the larger towns of Sweden, and not only by Swedes.
 Ten artist residing in Sweden would each take upon a room.
 When visiting the exhibition building, a former brewery in Nora, I understood the potential of the location.
 For a while I had been wanting to expand my work with a bathtub installation.
 Nora Art could provide me with the space and the material that I needed to do so, that until then had been out of reach.

 In June, at the brewery's garden a battered bathtub was waiting for me, disfigured from its previous life.
 I painted it in a pink color that reminds of skin and put it together with Shower Head above it.
 So much made sense.
 But something was off, something was missing, disconnected.
 I couldn't seem to hang Obscured, the bra and panties I made out of human hair, in a position that pleased me.
 At the same time the bathtub felt unfinished, though I must say all new work I create does that for a while, then settles down.

 Trying to refresh my mind from another perspective, I climbed into the bathtub.
 Distractions disappeared and I felt closer to my work.
 I was now literally in it, and then it hit me.
 Earlier I never wanted Obscured to be shown above each other, to become a body.
 But here, as my own body was in the bathtub, it felt like the right thing to do.
 I positioned it into the bathtub, the same way I had been laying there several minutes before, and all fell into place.
 However weird the pink color of the bathtub was, it turned into skin and the damages and scratches turned into scars and stretchmarks.